5 ways Amazon Alexa can entertain your bored self

 Need more help with your Amazon Echo?
 Check out these 6 essential Amazon Echo tips you'll use every day and learn how Amazon Echo's auto features can make your day smooth as buttah.

-Discuss: 5 surprising ways Amazon Echo can entertain you when you're bored to tears
+Discuss: 5 surprising ways Amazon Echo can distract you when you're bored to tears

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.